LEGACY CERTIFIED Pilot-Owned · Carpio, ND

 Real pilots.
 Real airplanes.
 Real paperwork.

 I'm Ted Farni.
-I founded Legacy Certified out of Carpio, North Dakota, and I run it with a trusted network of A&P/IA mechanics, ferry pilots, and aviation attorneys.
-My maintenance partners are based at KMOT (Minot, ND), S25 (Watford City, ND), and the Denver metro area, and we travel nationwide to acquire aircraft.
+I founded Legacy Certified out of Carpio, North Dakota, and I run it with a trusted network of A&P/IA mechanics, ferry pilots, and aviation attorneys based at KMOT (Minot, ND), S25 (Watford City, ND), and the Denver metro area — and we travel nationwide to acquire aircraft.
 We're not a fund.
 We're not a broker chasing 6% commissions.
 I buy airplanes with my own money, restore them when they deserve it, part them out only when that's the right answer for the airframe, and resell them with documentation so a new owner can fly with confidence.

-I own and fly a 1970 Cessna Cardinal (N177AW) out of KMOT, and I've spent my working life running real-world operations — meaning I understand families, estates, paperwork, and the way decisions actually get made in small towns.
+I own and fly a 1970 Cessna Cardinal out of KMOT, and I've spent my working life running real-world operations — meaning I understand families, estates, paperwork, and the way decisions actually get made in small towns.
 I bought my first Cardinal by writing letters to owners.
-I learned the FAA registry the hard way.
-That's the experience I now offer to families.
 When you call (701) 314-4245, I'm the one who picks up.

 Common Questions